How to keep your young bunny (kit) healthy and happy.

 Bunny Care Tips

 2. For the first couple of days let your bunny adjust to its new home.
 Don’t over handle it.
-Handle it for a couple minutes several times a day and increase the handling time over the next couple weeks.
+Handle it for 15 minutes several times a day and increase the handling time over the next couple weeks.

 3. Feed your new bunny only rabbit pellets and free choice Timothy hay and always have fresh water available.
 Clean the water bottle at least every couple of days.